 Apply to Ontario College of Teachers for your Membership registration Teacher Candidates graduating in June 2017 will be applying to the Ontario College of Teachers to become a certified member.
 Application information is available at: https://apps.oct.ca/OLR/Template.aspx?action=rege.
 In order for the BEd Student Services Office to send your recommendation we require the 6 digit OCT registration number for each graduating teacher candidate.
 To apply for OCT membership visit: www.oct.ca, select Members and then Create an Account.

 Recommendation to OCT All Concurrent, Consecutive, Technological Education, and part time consecutive graduating students for June 2017 convocation should submit their Ontario College Teachers (OCT) registration number by June 1, 2017 to the Faculty of Education.
 The online form is available through the Faculty of Education SharePoint Site at edu.yorku.ca.
 Log into Student SharePoint, select Undergraduate, then select OCT Registration Number Submission.
 This will require logging into Passport York.

-Intended to introduce pre-service teacher candidates to professional practice and to extend knowledge and skills in the delivery of Ontario Catholic curriculum, this course answers the question, “What do I need to know to begin teaching in Ontario Catholic Schools?”
+This course is intended to introduce pre-service Teacher Candidates to professional practice and to extend knowledge and skills in the delivery of Ontario Catholic curriculum.
+The course is 36 hours in length, fully online.
 Critical to the implementation of this course is the modeling of a positive learning environment that reflects care, professional knowledge, ethical practice, leadership and ongoing learning.
+This course answers the question, “What do I need to know to begin teaching in Ontario Catholic Schools?

 - 36 hours in length – fully online